Our world class studies take place mostly in remote settings

 Networked research groups build capacity and increase research quality

-Since 2003, DNDi has supported the creation of four disease-specific clinical research ‘platforms’ that bring together key actors including health ministries, national disease control programmes, regulatory authorities, WHO, academia, civil society groups, and clinicians and other health professionals.
+Since 2003, DNDi has supported the creation of five disease-specific clinical research ‘platforms’ that bring together key actors including health ministries, national disease control programmes, regulatory authorities, WHO, academia, civil society groups, and clinicians and other health professionals.

 The platforms serve as ‘knowledge hubs’ that: